Emergency Fund: 5 Smart Reasons to Save and Be Prepared

 Having an Emergency Fund is one of the first and most important steps in creating wealth.
 This simple act of saving will protect our families from the unexpected events of life and the dreaded ‘rainy day’.

 I haven’t always had an Emergency Fund.
-In 2008, I was so strapped for cash that my emergencies (and non-emergencies alike) forced me to borrow from my home equity line of credit (HELOC) to the tune of $4,700.
+When I was in my 20s, I was so strapped for cash that my emergencies (and non-emergencies alike) forced me to borrow from my home equity line of credit (HELOC) to the tune of $4,700.
 Also, I had little to no savings in the bank.
 My dire financial situation was a combination of too much spending, not enough income and a lack of planning.

 I was tired of feeling broke so I decided to make a change in my life.
 To find inspiration, I started reading, listening and watching personal finance gurus like Suze Orman, Dave Ramsey and Robert Kiyosaki.
 These inspiring leaders helped me to think more proactively about my money.
 I learned that if I wanted to get out of debt, I need to stop borrowing.
 It seems quite obvious, but it was a true epiphany moment for me!